warren-bank/mirror-swissfileknife/readme.txt

          http://stahlworks.com/dev/sfkxe.html

-   -  Depeche View for Windows is the world's fastest text search tool, a must-have for anyone doing many repeated searches within thousands of text files, especially source code.
+   -  Depeche View for Windows is a realtime text browser that allows instant repeated searches across thousands of text files, especially source code.

-      The Base edition (provided also within the sfknnn.zip file) is free for private use, and allows to load up to 10000 files.
+      The Base edition (provided also within the sfknnn.zip file) is free for private, non-commercial use.

-      Depeche View Extended Edition (XE) can even view .zip, .tar.gz and .tar.bz2 contents directly, without the need for extraction - allowing to research downloaded open source packages instantly with the least possible effort.
+      Depeche View Extended Edition (XE) also provides an integrated text editor, allowing search and edit on the fly.
+Furthermore, it can view .zip, .tar.gz and .tar.bz2 contents directly, without the need for extraction - allowing to research downloaded open source packages instantly with the least possible effort.

          http://stahlworks.com/dev/dvxe.html